The H\"ormander condition for delayed stochastic differential equations: Introduction

 \begin{assumption}[The analytic assumptions] The family of functions

 are smooth with bounded derivatives at all order and satisfy for all $k=1\ldots m$,

 \end{assumption}

-In our main Theorem \ref{thm:hormander}, we give a criterion in the form of spanning conditions, which is a geometric assumption.
+In the main Theorem \ref{thm:hormander}, we shall give a criterion in the form of spanning conditions, which is a geometric assumption.
 We now define the analog of H\"ormander's condition for delayed diffusions.

 \begin{definition} 1) We introduce first the Lie brackets of the vector fields with respect to the end-point of $X$: \bea [U,V] =\pa_0 U \cdot V-\pa_0 V \cdot U \eea where $\pa_0$ stands for the derivative defined at \eqref{def:partial-derivatives}.